iterative/dvc.org/content/docs/command-reference/exp/run.md

 - `--reset` - deletes `checkpoint` outputs before running this experiment (regardless of `dvc.lock`).
 Implies `--force`, so that cached checkpoint results are regenerated.
-Useful for ML model re-training
+Useful for ML model re-training.

 - `-f`, `--force` - reproduce pipelines even if no changes were found (same as `dvc repro -f`).